sonic-net/SONiC/doc/techsupport/auto_techsupport_gen.md

 ## 2. High Level Requirements
 * Techsupport invocation should also be made event-driven based on core dump generation
-* This capability should be made optional and is enabled by default
+* This capability should be enabled by default
-* Users should have the abiliity to configure this capability.
+* Users should have the abiliity to enable/disable this feature through CLI.
+* Core cleanup mechanism should also be introduced.
+* Should provide a way to cleanup techsupport dumps
+* The existing "--since" option in techsupport should be leveraged and this should be a configurable parameter for this feature

 ## 3. Core Dump Generation in SONiC
 In SONiC, the core dumps generated from any process crashes are directed to the location `/var/core` and will have the naming format `/var/core/*.core.gz`.